leonardoRiva/spotify_netflix_covid/README.md

 Finally, everything is stored in a MongoDB database.

 ### Installation
-Apache Kafka and MongoDB needs to be installed and running on the computer.
+Apache Kafka and MongoDB needs to be installed and running on the machine.
 Create 3 Kafka topics ('netflix', 'spotify', 'covid'), with the following command:
 ```
 bin/kafka-topics.sh --zookeeper localhost:2181 --create --topic topic_name --partitions 1 --replication-factor 1 --config max.message.bytes=5242880